onomondo/onomondo-traffic/README.md

 This is the token for Onomondo api.
 You only need to specify this if you use `--iccid` or `--simid`.
 This is because `onomondo-traffic` needs to convert the iccid/simid into an ip address.

+### --allow-self-signed-certificates (optional)

+By default you cannot use self-signed certificates.
+Setting this allows you to use those.

+*You can specify this like `--allow-self-signed-certificates`*

 ### --conf

 Specify which conf file should be used.
 This is only available as a command line parameter.